Before throwing our coins out of the pot or making second guesses about a big crash one must understand how the price of altcoins work.

-Before we go on throwing our coins out of the pot or making further second guesses about a big crash and how altcoins have no value hence the reason their prices now tumbling down, one must understand that the price of such altcoins on the trading market, has a lot less to do with its intrinsic value – but what individuals, and most traders (who seek profit only), believe it to be worth.
+The price of some altcoins on the trading market, has a lot less to do with its intrinsic value.
+It is actually what individuals, and most traders (who seek profit only), believe it to be worth.

 External factors including market sentiments do in fact play a huge role in determining the demand for the product or service.
-In the case of Bitcoin, the closing down of some Exchanges in Asia coupled with an advent of heavier regulation such as mentioned at the World Economic Forum in Davos 2018.
+In the case of Bitcoin, the closing down of some Exchanges in Asia as well as talks of heavier regulation.
+Such was mentioned at the World Economic Forum in Davos 2018.

 Global leaders pledging to take tougher measures to regulate cryptocurrencies raises cause for concern for people who have a significant amount invested in it.

-So, the negative sentiments (also due to the anonymity and dubious intentions, if any, of the creators and not to mention the secrecy it affords criminals) has created a much-expected reluctance by governments and their respective financial institutions to accept its legitimacy.
+So, the usage by criminals for instance, has created a much-expected reluctance by governments and financial institutions to accept its legitimacy.

-When global leaders, banks, and financial institutions raise concerns about cryptocurrency – it does the very opposite and sets off the market panic and the selling off we are currently observing.
+When global leaders, banks, and financial institutions raise concerns about cryptocurrency – it does the very opposite.
+This sets off market panic and the selling off we are currently observing.

-Authorities including the delegates at the Davos talks were in agreement, however, that they will want it at affordable prices and at a level that stays relatively stable to even start to consider it as global legal tender.
-But that will be a long while if traders buy it to speculate in the anticipation of making huge profits.
+Authorities including the delegates at the Davos talks were in agreement, however, that they will want it at affordable prices.
+At a level that stays relatively stable they may even start to consider it as ‘global legal tender’.

-Those awaiting a total crash or disappearances altogether of Bitcoin, altcoins or the blockchain, however, would have to hold their breaths under the water – but at the risk of drowning! :0)
+Those awaiting a total crash of Bitcoin, altcoins or the blockchain, however, would have to hold their breaths under the water.